edgexfoundry/edgex-go/cmd/security-proxy-setup/README.md

- --insecureSkipVerify //skip server side SSL verification, mainly for self-signed cert --configfile //use different configuration file other than the default --reset //reset proxy by removing all customerization --useradd //user that needs to be added to consume the edgex services, need to used with 'group' parameter --group //group that the user belongs to
+ --insecureSkipVerify //skip server side SSL verification, mainly for self-signed cert --configfile //use different configuration file other than the default --reset //reset proxy by removing all customerization --useradd //user that needs to be added to consume the edgex services, needs to used with the 'group' parameter --group //group that the user belongs to
- --userdel //user that needs to be deleted from the proxy services
+ --userdel //user that needs to be deleted in the the proxy services
 ```

 An example of use of the parameters can be found from docker compose file